 I spent years thinking that I was doing good to not let my kids get away with things, telling them when they were wrong, and keeping them in line.
-But when my kids often acted out anyway- didn’t listen the first time I said something, or even the 3rd, or asked for something over and over again.
-I assumed that my kids were just difficult kids.
+But when my kids often acted out anyway- didn’t listen the first time I said something, or even the 3rd, or asked for something over and over again, I assumed that my kids were just difficult kids.

 The problem was, I disciplined by yelling, but not actually giving consequences.
-I was raising my voice, and lecturing and reasoning with my kids, but I wasn’t following through with consequences.
+I was raising my voice, and lecturing and reasoning with my kids, but I wasn’t following through with ACTUAL consequences.
 Once I realized that, it made all the difference.

 After all, if discipline is not done in love, then you may win the war at hand, but you will lose the battle in the end.
 Threatening, yelling, emotional manipulation, physical outbursts, and especially physical violence should NEVER be used to discipline a child.

 Our kids do not do things to purposely upset us, they do things because it looks fun or they are curious.
 Coming at them with an angry discipline tactic like the ones above will only hurt your child’s self esteem, and deteriorate your relationship with them.

 - Take a couple deep breaths before approaching them